 From Eq.
-(12), we can infer that the length of the superframe can become smaller if terms in Eq.
-(12) are uniformly distributed for given numbers of transmitters/receivers and the number of time slots in the frame.
-Then we achieve a ring with higher throughput.
+(7), we can observe that the length of the super-frame can become smaller if terms in Eq.
+(7) are uniformly distributed for given numbers of transmitters/receivers and the number of time-slots in the frame.
+Then we have the ring with higher throughput.